XIAZY/DriveIt/README.md

 ## Overview
 This project is still under development.
 However, you can still run it with ```Python 3``` and it will work fine.
 More features will be added later.
 ## Usage
 Simply run it with ```Python 3```.
 You may need to install some dependencies from PyPi.
+Make sure to install a JavaScript runtime before you start (like ``Node.js``).

 ```
-sudo pip3 install Naked beautifulsoup4
+sudo pip3 install PyExecJS beautifulsoup4
 ```
 Then you should be able to run it happily.
 To start, type
 ```